puppetlabs-toy-chest/puppetlabs-puppetserver_gem/README.md

       source          => "https://some-gem-repo.org",
     }

-    This is equivalent to the command line: puppetserver gem install -v 1.2 --clear-sources --no-document --source https://some-gem-repo.org mygem
+This is equivalent to the command line: `puppetserver gem install -v 1.2 --clear-sources --no-document --source https://some-gem-repo.org mygem`

 ##Reference

 ##Limitations

 This module has been tested on PE and FOSS, and no issues have been identified.
-It is a wrapper around the command line, and so has the same limitations around [Gems with native (C) extensions](https://docs.puppet.com/puppetserver/latest/gems.html#gems-with-native-c-extensions)
+It is a wrapper around the `puppetserver gem` command line, and so has the same limitations around [Gems with native (C) extensions](https://docs.puppet.com/puppetserver/latest/gems.html#gems-with-native-c-extensions)

 ##Development